 We are blessed by the Lord with a number of men that meet the biblical qualifications to be an elder.
 Although there are many responsibilities of an elder described in Scripture, some elders are called out to focus on governing, which we call the Board of Elders.
 The Scriptures, Holy Spirit, our Statement of Faith and our Bylaws are the primary means of guidance for the Board, where all decisions are made in unanimity.
-An annual process of review and appointment of Board members is conducted with those new to the Board serving for one year as an Elder Candidate to assure that they are fully up-to-speed and qualified before stepping in to the Board.

 Overall, all elders are responsible for the shepherding of the congregation which includes both ruling and teaching (1 Timothy 5:17).